cs-ed/edtech-plan-alisapasqual/README.md

 *Describe the hardware requirements for your class.
 Provide specific requirements wherever necessary.*

-Students will be provided with an Acer C7 Chromebook with Chromium OS, Intel Celeron Processor 1.4 GHz, 2GB RAM, and 100 GB of Google Drive Cloud Storage with 16 GB SSD.
+Students will be each provided with an Acer C7 Chromebook with an 11.6" display, Chromium OS, Intel Celeron Processor 1.4 GHz, 2GB RAM, and 100 GB of Google Drive Cloud Storage with 16 GB SSD.
 Students will connect to the school's student wifi to access the internet, although the chromebook will have a dedicated ethernet port.

+Teachers will be provided with a Lenovo Thinkbook with a 15.6" display, Windows 11 OS, Intel Core i5 Processor 4.4 GHz, 16 GB RAM, and 512 GB SSD Storage.
+Teachers will connect to the school's staff-only wifi to access the internet and will be able to connect to the classroom's front projector or smart board.

 ### Application: To be completed for final exam